Clarkson-Applied-Data-Science/2025_ai651_ndlovun/README.md

-# Predicting EPL Soccer Player Market Value Using Machine Learning Models
+# Predicting EPL Soccer Player Wages Using Machine Learning Models

 # Introduction
-The current subjective methods for determining soccer player value lead to inefficienct player recruitment, inequitable salary negotiations, and suboptimal contract offers for soccer players, hence the need to bridge the gap.
+Player wage determination in soccer involves factors like performance metrics, marketability, and positional demand.
+This project leverages FIFA 2022 player data to build a predictive model for wages, providing insights into key attributes influencing earnings.

 ### Overall Goal
-To analyze the factors that influence a soccer player's market value using FIFA 2022 data and develop predictive models to estimate these attributes based on key player characteristics based on the top 10 rated players.
+To analyze the factors that influence a soccer player's wages using FIFA 2022 data.

 ### Objectives
-1. Explore the relationships between a player’s key attributes and their Market Value.
-2. Using supervised learnin techniques to develop predictive models to estimate player wages and overall ratings based on certain player attributes (e.g. age, position, potential, and skill moves).
-3. Validate the models by assessing their performance and selecting the best-performing model based on evaluation metrics (like R-squared, Mean Absolute Error (MAE), and Mean Squared Error (MSE)).
+1. Identify attributes correlated with wage.
+2. Develop machine learning models to predict wages.
+3. Evaluate model performance and optimize hyperparameters.

+### Study Significance
+This study offers a framework for objective wage valuation, aiding stakeholders in financial planning and talent assessment.

 ## Data Source
 Source of the Data: https://www.kaggle.com/datasets/bryanb/fifa-player-stats-database?select=FIFA22_official_data.csv
 Year: 2022
 Structure:  1000R * 11 C
-168 Nationalities represented
-16 089 Unique players represented

 ## Variables
 Train a regression model on player attributes (independent variables) to predict market value (dependent variables).